Aishmi-Anish/VisaTime-AI-Data-Driven-Visa-Processing-Time-Estimator/README.md

 - day_of_week

 ### Target Variable
- - processing_days:represents the number of days taken for visa application processing.
+- processing_days: Represents the number of days taken for visa application processing.

 # Models Implemented